Zurcaroh: America's Got Talent

 The group performed on the first show of season 13 of America's Got Talent in 2018.
 The act consisted of "daring acrobatics and precise synchronicity."
 Afterwards, each of the judges reacted favorably to the performance.
 Simon Cowell called it "incredible" and "breathtaking."
 Host Tyra Banks gave them a golden buzzer, which allowed them to advance directly to the live shows.

 In the quarterfinals, Zurcaroh conducted a dance piece based on the Biblical story of Adam and Eve.
 It was once again favorably received.
 So was their performance in the semifinals, which had an Ancient Egyptian theme.
 Journalist Carolyn Lipka wrote this about Zurcaroh following the semifinals performance:

 Basically, nothing comes close to comparing to the kind of show this group puts on—the shapes, the complexity, and the detail in every aspect of the performance is mind-blowing.

 In the finals, Zurcaroh performed a routine to Baba Yetu.
 The performance was set in a jungle and featured their usual acrobatic maneuvers.
 It received the loudest applause from the crowd out of the ten acts that performed that night.
 The first judge to comment after the performance, Howie Mandel, had his voice almost completely drowned out by applause from the audience.

 In the end, Zurcaroh finished second as runner up to magician Shin Lim.

+Eurovision Song Contest

+The group performed in the first semi-final of the 2026 Eurovision Song Contest.
+The performance told the tale of Austria’s oldest amusement park, Bohemian Prater.